ant-design/ant-design/components/page-header/index.en-US.md

 type: Navigation
 title: PageHeader
 cols: 1
-subtitle:
+subtitle: PageHeader
 ---

-The header is used to declare the theme of the page, which contains the most important information that the user is concerned about, so that the user can quickly understand what the current page is and what its function is.
+The header is used to declare the theme of the page, which contains the most important information that the user is concerned about.

+## When To Use

+Use when you need the user to quickly understand what the current page is and what its features are.

 ## API